RadonCoding/jujutsu-kaisen/FAQ.md

 ## FAQ

 ### Commands
-/addpoints
+/addpoints (gives you points)

-/refill
+/refill (refills your cursed energy)

-/reroll
+/reroll (resets your character)

-/resetsummons
+/resetsummons (resets all ten shadows shikigami)

-/setexperience
+/setexperience (sets your experience)

-/setgrade
+/setgrade (sets your experience to the experience of a specific grade)

-/setnature
+/setnature (sets your cursed energy nature)

-/settechnique
+/settechnique (sets your technique)

-/settype
+/settype (sets your type to either sorcerer or curse)

-/trait
+/trait (allows you to manage traits)

 ### Experience